leitingzhang/leitingzhang.github.io/_pages/about.md

 Leiting was invited by Prof. Linas Vilčiauskas to present at the International Conference Celebrating the 220<sup>th</sup> Anniversary of the First Theory of Electrolysis by Theodor von Grotthuss.
 [Link](https://www.grotthuss2025.ftmc.lt/)

 ### 2025.06.03
-Leiting was appointed by the Faculty of Natural Science and Technology, Uppsala University, as Docent in Chemistry with specialization in Materials Chemistry.
+Leiting was appointed by the Faculty of Natural Science and Technology, Uppsala University, as Docent in Chemistry with Specialization in Materials Chemistry.

 ### 2025.05.22
-Leiting attended the 247th ECS meeting in Montréal, Canada, with a Young Professional Travel Grant and presented Jackie's latest work on automated electrolyte screening.
+Leiting attended the 247<sup>th</sup> ECS meeting in Montréal, Canada, with a Young Professional Travel Grant and presented Jackie's latest work on automated electrolyte screening.

 ### 2025.05.12-14
 Leiting was invited by Dr. Minshen Zhu (Technische Universität Chemnitz) and Dr. Minghao Yu (Technische Universität Dresden) and gave an invited talk, titled "Chemistries and technologies for next-generation aqueous batteries."